nabovarme/MeterLogger/README.md

 FORCED_FLOW_METER=1
 meter is forced to run as a flow meter and close when volume is reached

+AUTO_CLOSE=1
+automatically check if energy is larger than the value set by open_until mqtt command

 THERMO_NO=0
 thermo actuator is normal closed